Small Group Floe Edge Explorer - Trip Notes

 There are a number of key operational parameters that help us guarantee that your trip is both safe and offers you constant peace of mind:

-- A practiced knowledge of traditional survival techniques learned from the local Inuit people is an integral part of the experience and knowledge that Baffin Safari expedition leaders bring to each trip.
+A practiced knowledge of traditional survival techniques learnt from the local Inuit people is an integral part of the experience and knowledge that Baffin Safari expedition leaders bring to each trip.

 All Baffin Safari expeditions involve a mix of traditional native Inuit meals in combination with more common western dishes.